The development of an app and its launch in-app marketplace is a great start. Now…

 3. User Engagement

 Building a community of followers is just half the job done.
-With the numerous fitness apps and online workouts that users have access to, keeping individuals motivated and engaged is a challenge, especially without the physical presence of a trainer.
+With the numerous daily workout apps and online workouts that users have access to, keeping individuals motivated and engaged is a challenge, especially without the physical presence of a trainer.
 Part of Sweat’s success is its community interaction with reposts or sharing or pictures of workouts and before/after images of users to applaud their progress.
 This, in turn, keeps other users motivated as they can see the results and believe that it can happen to them too if they stick with the program.
-Push notifications are another key element to increase a person’s motivation to complete their daily workout.
+Push notifications are another critical element to increase a person’s motivation to complete their daily workout.

 4. Subscription After Trial

-While users can see the results of the program through before/after images on Instagram, one of the main factors that hook customers is that the app can be tested before the user starts paying for it.
+While users can see the results of the program through before/after images on Instagram, one of the main factors that hook customers is that sweat app can be tested before the user starts paying for it.
 The initial download is free, and users can use the trial period to decide whether they want to subscribe.
 Usually, users are hesitant to pay monthly subscription fees without experiencing results, but the free one-week trial allows them to assess the program benefits to understand if it is worth the money.

-Since women are the main target for the program, the design of the website as well as the app store page includes feminine elements such as bold colors, gender-specific content, tips and tricks.
+Since women are the primary target of the program, the design of the website as well as the app store page includes feminine elements such as bold colors, gender-specific content, tips and tricks.
 The tone is conversational like Kayla is trying to understand her friend’s problems and providing solutions for them.
 The content is friendly rather than preachy and focuses on encouraging a woman to improve her lifestyle.

 6. Holistic Approach